National Carillon Façade Remediation

 Project Benefits

-We aim to repair and restore the façade panels, that are a cement and quartz aggregate blend, close to original finish.
-Cleaning away years of staining and contaminants that build up over time.
-We will also be repairing any small cracks and damaged sections.
-This will result in an aesthetic uplift to the overall building.
+We repaired and restored the façade panels, that are a cement and quartz aggregate blend, close to original finish, cleaning away years of staining and contaminants that built up over time.
+We also repaired any small cracks and damaged sections.
+This resulted in an aesthetic uplift to the overall building.